H3rby7/bluquist-react-gallery/README.md

 *The gallery's data will later be provided by different sources (Redux Store, API, ...)*

+If the requirement is to display a list of items from the same template, but with different data, coming from a pageable query we can achieve that well.

+If it must be different templates and different data (sources):
     Probably the largest required refractor for this part.
 Would achieve by providing a hook for a 'pageChange' (e.g. user clicks forward/backward).
 The parent component responsible for the input would then simply update the gallery's `props.children`.
 Also it can take necessary caching actions and decide, if at all we need to be asynchronous.

     Since the items would be up to the parent component they can be any regular HTML/React-Component and get their data once necessary.
 For that to work they cannot be too data-intensive as latency might make a bad impression on the user.
 However we can tackle that by pre-loading out of sight if necessary.

 ## Other Requirements